cmars/ooclient/README.md

 ```

 Commands read input from stdin and write output to stdout, unless otherwise
 specified with flags.
+Exit status will be non-zero on error, with diagnostic
+information logged to stderr.

 ## oo new

-Create a new opaque object, obtaining an auth token.
+Create a new opaque object, obtaining an auth macaroon.

 ```
 NAME: